What Does the Bible Teach about Jesus?

-Even though the Old Testament never refers to the Savior as “Jesus Christ,” we see many of His other names throughout its many books of scripture.
+Even though the Old Testament never refers to the Savior as “Jesus Christ,” we see many of His other names throughout its pages.
 Messiah, Jehovah, Emmanuel, Redeemer, Holy One of Israel, Wonderful, Counsellor, Mighty God, Everlasting Father, and Prince of Peace are just a few of the names by which He is identified.
 Old Testament prophets foretold His birth, His ministry, and His saving sacrifice.
 For example, in the book of Isaiah, we receive a beautiful, multifaceted description of the Messiah who would come to redeem God’s people.
-The Nativity is detailed in Isaiah 7:14, which says:
+Jesus’s birth is detailed in Isaiah 7:14, which says:

 “Therefore the Lord himself shall give you a sign; Behold, a virgin shall conceive, and bear a son, and shall call his name Immanuel.”

 Isaiah 6:1 fortells the ministry of Jesus Christ:

 “The Spirit of the Lord God is upon me; because the Lord hath anointed me to preach good tidings unto the meek; he hath sent me to bind up the brokenhearted, to proclaim liberty to the captives, and the opening of the prison to them that are bound.”